gkmngrgn/config/README.md

+# CONFIG

-This repository includes my configuration files that have no security concerns.
-There's no personal information, but please review it before starting using my configuration. **I don't guarantee anything**.
+This repository contains my configuration files that do not include personal information.
+Please take a look at the file contents before starting using it. **I do not guarantee anything.**

 Emacs configuration has been moved to a separate [repository](https://git.gokmengorgen.net/goedev/emacs.d).